- SCU Home Page

 A student is deferred for various reasons -- sometimes we want to see their 1st semester grades in order to see progress, other times the pool of applicants for Early Action was strong and we would like an opportunity to review them amongst our larger pool of applicants in Regular Decision.

-There are a couple pieces of advice we'd like to offer these students as you counsel them:
+There are a couple reminders we'd like to offer these students as you counsel them:

-3) Send 1st semester grades as soon as they become available.
+1) Send 1st semester (or 1st trimester) grades as soon as they become available.
 We realize that sometimes grades don't come out until the end of January or early February.
 Please send them as soon as possible -- we cannot review a deferred student in our Regular Decision process until we receive the updated transcripts.
-We will close out files for those who do not submit 1st semester grades.
+We will close out files for those who do not submit 1st semester grades by mid-February.
+Students can ensure all necessary documents have been received to complete their application by logging on to their eCampus portal.

 Tuesday, Aug.
 20, 2013